Blackpool Zoo: Small Primate House

-One of the oldest functioning animal houses in the zoo, the small primate house is the centre of the zoo's primate collection and includes: De Brazza's monkeys, pileated gibbons, L'Hoest's monkeys, king colobus, ring-tailed lemurs, red titis, emperor tamarins and grey mouse lemurs.
+One of the oldest functioning animal houses in the zoo, the small primate house is the centre of the zoo's primate collection and includes De Brazza's monkeys, pileated gibbons, L'Hoest's monkeys, king colobus, ring-tailed lemurs, red titis, emperor tamarins and grey mouse lemurs.
 Prevost's squirrels are by the entrance and inside is a herp exhibit for Graham's anoles and White's tree frogs.

 Waders and Waddlers

-This is the zoo's wetland bird aviary built on the site of the old Children's Farm's waterfowl lake.
-The aviary is home to a variety of birds including: grey crowned cranes, demoiselle cranes, sacred ibis, scarlet ibis, black-crowned night herons, Inca terns, African spoonbills, northern bald ibises and common eiders.
+This is the zoo's wetland bird aviary, built on the site of the old Children's Farm's waterfowl lake.
+The aviary is home to a variety of birds, including grey crowned cranes, demoiselle cranes, sacred ibises, scarlet ibises, black-crowned night herons, Inca terns, African spoonbills, northern bald ibises and common eiders.

 Flamingo Lake

 The zoo has a long lake that is divided into two.
-One section is for great white pelicans, and the other side is for American flamingos and several waterfowl species including: red-breasted geese, ruddy shelducks, Ross's geese, greylag geese, emperor geese, brown pintails, red-crested pochards and several others.
-There is also an island in the flamingo part for emperor tamarins.
+One section is for great white pelicans, and the other side is for American flamingos and several waterfowl species, including red-breasted geese, ruddy shelducks, Ross's geese, greylag geese, emperor geese, brown pintails, red-crested pochards and several others.
+There is also an island in the flamingo habitat for emperor tamarins.